vic-ma/howtodismantle.github.io/_posts/2024-04-08-Integrating-Node-RED-and-Peakboard-Part-II-Sending-Alerts-to-an-Peakboard-application.md

 ![image](/assets/2024-04-08/010.png)

 The canvas is pretty simple.
-The main element is just a text field with a certain name, so we can use later it in the script.
+The main element is a text field.
+We give it a name so that we can use it in our script later.

 ![image](/assets/2024-04-08/020.png)